kirubak492/SpringAot/README.md

-Go through the AOT.doc file and Remove the AOT.doc file while start the server
+Go through the AOT.docx file and Remove the file while start the server